shoelace-style/webawesome/docs/docs/layout/flank.md

 ## Position

-An item can flank either the start or end of the content by appending `:start` or `:end` to the `wa-flank` class.
+By default, the first item in the `wa-flank` container will flank the other content.
+You can specify whether the first or last item will flank the remaining content by appending `:start` or `:end` to the `wa-flank` class.

 ```html {.example}
 <div class="wa-stack">